jordisr/cellscape/README.md

-# CellScape: Tools for proteome visualization
+# Tools for proteome visualization

 ## pdb2svg
 Generate a 2d space-filling outline from a PDB structure.